The American Mountain Men of the early 19th century are the people we should hail as heroes for survival skills.

-In fact, the records have it that there were more bear attacks than lions and other wild animals.
+The records have it that there were more bear attacks than lions and other wild animals.
 However, bears also formed part of their diet.

 Mountain men extracted liver, heart, kidney, fat, fleece, and ribs from any killed bear.
 The animal could only be trapped before winter when bears are active and out of their hibernation hideouts.

 However, it was not their favorite and could only be hunted if there was food scarcity.

 Pemmican was made with a combination of dried meat, dried fruit, and rendered grease.

 The dried fruits and meat were grounded to fine particles, and a hot grease was poured over the mixture to moisten it.
 The resulting mixture was then packed in a skin sack or bladder.

 Pemmican was considered by the mountain man as a high-energy food that could be transported along.